Calculation Methods

 AHP Software pairwise comparison of Car 1 versus Car 2 against the Safety criterion, the third comparison feeding into the weighted-sum option value calculation.

-Notice that, after the pairwise comparisons, we got the attribute value for Car 1 as:
+After the pairwise comparisons, suppose the attributes for Car 1 are:

 AHP Software panel listing Car 1's attribute values (Cost 0.75, Comfort 0.333, Safety 0.75) derived from the pairwise comparisons against each criterion.